 I’ve recently joined the blogging community at Search Facets (Endeca’s corporate blog), with an opening post discussing some of the formative influences on the creation of the Endeca UI Design Pattern Library.
 Now, I don’t normally do tributes, but with the launch still pretty fresh in the minds of many observers, now is a good time to reflect on those who (perhaps unknowingly) contributed to its inception, and to give credit where its due.
 I also took the opportunity to give a bit of insight into which topic areas & patterns we anticipate working on next, and where we’d like to take the library in the longer term.
 You can read more on Search Facets, and I hope to be writing more there shortly.

-TagsAnnual report BCS Card sorting Design Patterns eCommerce Endeca Enterprise search ergonomics Ergonomics Society European Conference on Information Retrieval evaluation Exploratory search Faceted search Facets Findability Grounded Theory HCI HCIR human factors Human–computer information retrieval Human–computer interaction icon design IEHF Information Access Information Discovery information extraction Information needs Information Retrieval Information Retrieval Specialist Group Information seeking Information visualization Informer interaction design IRSG jobs machine learning Mobile device Mobile Web natural language processing NLP opinion mining Patterns and Anti-Patterns Personalization Personas relevance judgements Reuters Scenario Search engine results page Search Engines search modes search quality Search Solutions search strategies sentiment analysis Site Search social media Text analytics text classifiers text mining trec tutorial UCD UCD practice usability User-centered design user-centred design User interface design User profiles User research User segmentation visualization web search Web search engine WordPress
+TagsAnnual report BCS Card sorting Design Patterns eCommerce Endeca Enterprise search ergonomics Ergonomics Society European Conference on Information Retrieval evaluation Exploratory search Faceted search Facets Findability Grounded Theory HCI HCIR human factors Human–computer information retrieval Human–computer interaction icon design IEHF Information Access Information Discovery information extraction Information needs Information Retrieval Information Retrieval Specialist Group Information seeking Information visualization Informer interaction design IRSG jobs log analysis machine learning Mobile device Mobile Web natural language processing NLP opinion mining Patterns and Anti-Patterns Personalization Personas relevance judgements Reuters Scenario Search engine results page search logs search modes search quality Search Solutions search strategies sentiment analysis Site Search social media Text analytics text classifiers text mining trec tutorial UCD UCD practice usability User-centered design user-centred design User profiles user requirements User research User segmentation visualization web search Web search engine WordPress